top of page

 Regret

-But, while she was originally constructed as an expression of my own painful experience, through the making of this piece, this little dying bird was to reveal yet another gaping wound in the body of our beautiful biosphere - one which was to fill me with great sorrow, grief and regret.
+This work was originally constructed to reflect the painful journey of my injury.
+But through the making of this piece, this little dying bird was instead to reveal yet another gaping wound in the body of our beautiful biosphere - one which was to fill me with great sorrow, grief and regret.

 She was constructed from fish gills.
 I found them in the herb shops of Chinatown.
 I saw them stuffed in a jar and trusted that somewhere, a fish had been eaten and the gills set aside for medicinal purpose.
 But when I tried to ask which fish they came from, the lack of any common language left my queries unanswered..